June 2019: Roses, songbirds, dragonflies and a fluttering of a few butterflies

 During a break between heavy rain today, June 20th, I went for a walk.
 Among the many milkweeds, two plants had bite marks and, sure enough, I found two monarch caterpillars munching intently, one on each plant.
 I hadn’t seen the monarchs who apparently visited the gardens to lay their eggs.

-Posted in butterflies, butterfly gardens, gardens, peonies and ants, pollinators, rose petal jam, rose petals, spring flowers, Uncategorized | Comments Off
+Posted in butterflies, butterfly gardens, gardens, peonies and ants, pollinators, rose petal jam, rose petals, spring flowers, Uncategorized | Comments Off on June 2019: Roses, songbirds, dragonflies and a fluttering of a few butterflies

 May 8, 2019 Garden Haiku